GoodNotes/interviews/README.md

     - Optional call with a member of our Talent team to learn more about GoodNotes
 2. Showcase your expertise (2 - 4 hours depending on role)
     - Depending on the role you are applying for, you may be asked to work on a take-home challenge.
 This will be sent to you via email with clear instructions and grading guidelines.
-    - For Engineering roles specifically, we may conduct a 1-hour live coding interview instead of a take-home challenge
+    - For Engineering roles specifically, we may conduct a 50-min hackerrrank test instead of a take-home challenge
 3. Role-specific assessment (1 - 2 hours)
     - Video interview with members of the functional team you are applying to
     - Depending on the specific role, you might be asked to work on a hands-on challenge to showcase your skills, via screen share, or just go through a combination of competency and role-specific questions.